Landscapes-of-Change-Lab/Landscapes-of-Change-Lab.github.io/README.md

 This site is intended to be used for **incoming, current, and outgoing** members of the LOC Lab.
 If we missed anything, please let Joan Dudney know.
 You can also do a pull request and we will review the changes.

-Continue by clicking on the Site Pages below to read about our lab culture, philosophy, and organizational structures.
+Continue by clicking on the Manual Pages below to read about our lab culture, philosophy, and organizational structures.

 We hope this has all the answers you need!

-# Site Pages
+# Manual Pages

 1. [Overview—how we do things](Overview.md)
 2. [How we code](Open-Data-Science.md)